gamingwithevets/CasioEmuNeo/README.md

 [English](./README.md)&nbsp; [中文版本](docs/README_zh.md)
-(Note: Chinese README is unchanged.)
+(Note: Chinese README is left pretty much unchanged.)

 This is a fork of:
 - [CasioEmuNeo](https://github.com/qiufuyu123/CasioEmuNeo) by qiufuyu123, an upgraded version of